|Go to verse:|

-“Come away by yourselves to a solitary place, and rest.”
+“Come away with me to a solitary place all by yourselves and rest a while.”
 Mark 6:30-32 says the reason Jesus went to a “solitary place” is that the disciples had recently gathered back together to Jesus after traveling to the cities of Israel and healing the sick, casting out demons, etc., and they had no time even to eat.
 In contrast, Matthew says it was because Jesus had just heard about the death of John the Baptist.
-Both things contributed to Jesus’ decision to go away with his disciples, and get away from the crowd.
-[For more on Jesus’ getting away for some time alone with his disciples, see commentary on Matt.
-14:13].(top)
+Both things contributed to Jesus’ decision to go away with his disciples and get away from the crowd.

 |Mar 6:32||- (top)|

-“knew where they were going.”
-(Cp.
-Brown and Comfort Interlinear, and Lenski).
-It is not that the people “recognized them.”
+“knew where they were going.”a It is not that the people “recognized them.”
 Jesus had just been with them.
 They knew both Jesus and the apostles well.
 And, had they been sensitive at all, they also would have known why he was leaving—to get some privacy.
 But they were selfish, and knowing where he would go to be alone, got there before he did.